Globe Unfounded investigation wins international data journalism award

 “We are profoundly grateful for the global recognition we have received from Vienna,” said The Globe’s editor-in-chief David Walmsley.
 “At The Globe and Mail we realize we have a responsibility to produce the best journalism and to deliver it across borders.
 The investigation, Unfounded, stands as the global benchmark for 2017.
 Deep respect to all involved in the investigation for bringing these facts to the world’s attention.”

-The Data Journalism Awards, organized by the Global Editors Network, recognized the Unfounded team – Robyn Doolittle, Laura Blenkinsop, Jeremy Agius, Rick Cash, Stephanie Chambers, Terra Ciolfe, Michael Pereira and Shengqing Wu – for having the best data-driven investigation, which shed light on a significant abuse of power or failure to uphold the public interest.
+The Data Journalism Awards, organized by the Global Editors Network, recognized the Unfounded team – Robyn Doolittle, Laura Blenkinsop, Jeremy Agius, Rick Cash, Stephanie Chambers, Terra Ciolfe, Michael Pereira and Shengqing Wu – for having the best data-driven investigation, which shed light “on a significant abuse of power or failure to uphold the public interest.”

 The 20-month investigation collected data from about 175 police forces in Canada and found that one in five people who reported sexual assault to police had their case dismissed as “unfounded” – a code used when an investigating officer believes an allegation is baseless and that no crime occurred.
 The data showed that sexual-assault complaints are nearly twice as likely to be designated unfounded as physical assault allegations.